Investing Simple Logo

 An ESA is a savings plan established by the federal government which allows individuals to contribute up to $2,000 per year per beneficiary.

 Unlike a 529 plan, there is no tax deduction for the contribution.
-This should give you pause when considering this over a 529 plan.

 Similar to a 529 plan, distributions will be tax-free if used for qualified education expenses.
 However, the ESA must be used before the beneficiary reaches age 30 or you will be subject to tax and penalties.